Published 12:16 IST, June 15th 2019

 Advertisement

-China and Russia on Friday rejected calls from European and African countries to freeze planned shutdown of a peacekeeping mission to Sudan's Darfur region.
-Britain, France, Germany and African countries on Security Council told group that decision on closing joint UN-African Union mission should be put on hold while Sudan is engulfed in crisis. council is scheduled to vote on mandate of mission, kwn as UNAMID, on June 27.
+China and Russia on Friday rejected calls from European and African countries to freeze the planned shutdown of a peacekeeping mission to Sudan's Darfur region.
+Britain, France, Germany and the African countries on the Security Council told the group that the decision on closing the joint UN-African Union mission should be put on hold while Sudan is engulfed in crisis.
+The council is scheduled to vote on the mandate of the mission, known as UNAMID, on June 27.

 Advertisement